Bed bugs are creeping uncomfortably close to New Jersey

 READ MORE: 7 Words or phrases NJ visitors should be banned from saying

 Think about how often those from New Jersey will spend a night or two in both cities for perhaps a weekend escape?
-It's exactly the same for when those in New York City and Philadelphia visit the Jersey Shore in the summer.
+It's exactly the same for when those in New York City and Philadelphia visit New Jersey for that occasional escape.

 We may be different states, but we're all the same region.
 So for everyone in New Jersey, be aware that two major cities in our region are currently dealing with a bad case of bed bugs.